Tuesday, 18 February 2025

-One of the greatest fears of many home brewers utilising CO2 tanks and kegs for carbonating and dispensing their beer, is that of a leak in their gas lines.
-Even the tiniest of leaks can empty a full CO2 bottle overnight which is an unnecessary inconvenience, and expense.
+One of the greatest fears for many home brewers using CO2 tanks and kegs for carbonating and dispensing their beer is the possibility of a leak in their gas lines.
+Even the tiniest of leaks can empty a full CO2 bottle overnight, causing unnecessary inconvenience and expense.

-A great tool you can use to track down a CO2 leak is a trigger spray bottle filled with water and a couple of squirts of dish washing liquid.
-Spraying this solution onto hoses/connections etc will cause bubbles to show/form/pop wherever there's a gas leak.
+A highly effective tool for tracking down a CO2 leak is a trigger spray bottle filled with water and a couple of squirts of dishwashing liquid.
+Spraying this solution onto hoses and connections will cause bubbles to form wherever there's a gas leak.

-2. Close the gas from your bottle and leave overnight.
-Check the regulator pressure gauge values to ensure they haven't dropped to 0 after this time.
-Some reduction in pressure may occur, due to changes in atmospheric temperature etc - a slight reduction over a long time doesn't necessarily indicate a leak, however, the pressure being reduced to 0 over any time period does.
+• Close the gas bottle valve overnight.
+In the morning, check the regulator pressure gauge values to ensure they haven't dropped to zero.
+Some reduction in pressure may occur due to changes in atmospheric temperature, but a significant drop to zero indicates a leak.

-3. If the pressure has dropped to 0 you have a leak - and because you've disconnected the gas line from your kegs, we've narrowed it down to one of the below places
+If the pressure has dropped to zero, you have a leak.
+Since you've disconnected the gas line from your kegs, the leak is likely in one of the following areas:

-The connection between gas bottle and gas regulator
+• The connection between the gas bottle and gas regulator

 An example of bubbles after a gas disconnect being sprayed.
 Bubbles are OK - moving/popping bubbles are not

-5. Next step would be to pressurise your keg(s) and spray the openings and posts to see if any bubbles form
+• The next step would be to pressurise your keg(s) and spray the dishwashing liquid solution over the lid, posts and PRV to if any bubbles form

 Have you had problems with gas leaks in your setup?
 Let me know in the comments below